The Soundtrack of Your Life, Rich Paschall

 It is certain that people from 16 years old to those who saw the beginning of the rock era can tell you the songs that meant the most to them, that held the greatest memories.
 I feel confident in saying that these songs will come from your early years.
 This is not just because it holds true for me, but it does for many of my friends as well.
 It is reflected in the crowds that show up to concerts.
 In the last dozen years or so, I have seen Fleetwood Mac, The Rolling Stones, Chicago, and Reo Speedwagon as well as Barbara Streisand, Barry Manilow, and Brian Wilson.
 These stars continue to fill concert venues across the country with people who may have seen them generations ago.
 The reason is not a mystery.
 They wrote and performed our soundtrack, and the people who connect with that music continue to go to see them.

 Of course, I have gone to see current acts.
 They included One Republic, Maroon 5, David Archuleta, Hunter Hayes, Lifehouse, Bruno Mars as well as MAX Schneider, fallout boy, and a few others.
 I like their music, but their songs do not hold the nostalgic connection I feel when I see Paul McCartney, Frankie Valli, or Neil Diamond.
 When I saw The Monkees, minus Davy Jones, I heard screaming inside the Chicago Theater as I came through the door.
-It was as if the place was filled with teenagers and I rushed in to see what was the commotion.
+It was as if the place was filled with teenagers, and I rushed in to see what the commotion was.
 Mickey Dolenz was just starting Last Train to Clarksville and the AARP set was reacting as if it was 1966 and they were teenagers.
 Yes, there were younger people in the crowd.
 These songs were not on their soundtrack, however, but they were on ours.

 While leaving the Davy Jones songs to a couple of music videos from their 1960’s television show, The Monkees delighted a crowd with an evening of hits.
 The band’s recording of a Neal Diamond composition, I’m a Believer, was the last number 1 song of 1966 and the biggest selling song of 1967.
 Since that performance, Peter Tork and Mike Nesmith have also passed.
 I am glad I saw them while we could.